CatoGit/banana-navigation/README.md

 2. Place the file in the `banana-navigation/` folder and unzip it.

-3. Train your DQN agent using `banana-navigation.ipynb`.
+3. Train your DQN agent using `BananaProject.ipynb`.
 Make sure to have Python 3.6 with PyTorch and Tensorflow installed in order to use the unity environment on your computer.

 4. Watch your trained agent.
 Enjoy!